urban-toolkit/utk/README.md

    - to see the VR version `npm run start:vr`
    - to see the CAVE2 version `npm run start:cave`

-## About this branch (caveIntegration)

-The purpose of this is branch is to run the urbantk-react in the Cave using the [CAVE2D-Display-Test](https://github.com/FarahKamleh/CAVE2-Display-Test/tree/main)

 ## Cave Support

 ### Configuration